CommonAccord/Site-Org/Doc/BlockchainWorkshops/LLC/B_LLC_Form.01.md

 6.2.2.2.Sen={m-}In addition, any action which could be taken at a meeting can be approved without a meeting and without notice if a consent in writing, stating the action to be taken, is signed or authenticated by the holders of the minimum Membership Interests needed to approve the action.{-m}

-7.1.2.Sen={m-}Subject to Section 4, a Member which withdraws pursuant to this Section 7.1 shall be entitled to a distribution in an amount equal to such Member’s capital account.{-m}
+7.1.2.Sen={m-}Subject to Section 4, a Member which withdraws pursuant to this Section 7.1 shall be entitled to a distribution in an amount equal to such Member's capital account.{-m}

 7.2.1.Sen={m-}A Member shall not transfer any Membership Interests, whether now owned or later acquired, unless upon the written or electronically authenticated consent to such transfer.{-m}